-Extended Disability Requirements: Received 50 weeks of Temporary Disability benefits and is not eligible for Permanent Total Disability.
-Extended Disability Benefit: The biweekly benefit is 33 1/3 percent of their biweekly compensation payable from the end of the twelfth month of disability through the twenty-fourth month of disability.
+Extended Disability Requirements: Received 50 weeks of Temporary Disability benefits and is not eligible for Permanent the end of the twelfth month of disability through the twenty-fourth month of disability.
 However, if a member qualifies for Permanent Total Disability while such member is receiving Extended Temporary Disability benefits, such benefits shall be terminated and the member shall receive the Permanent Total Disability benefits to which they are entitled.